madskloha/mlproject/README.md

 ## Machine Learning Project ##
-Project in a machine learning course on using SVM, MLP and logistic regression on land cover and land use data.
+This is a project in a machine learning course on using SVM, MLP and logistic regression on land cover and land use data.
 The notebooks in this repository was done as part of a project related to an introductory machine learning course on Aarhus University.
 The project used the following notebook as a guideline/tutorial: